-This highlight notice, which has been in place since 2003, seeks to encourage high-quality funding applications to any of our research board grant or fellowship opportunities
+Building our portfolio of ME/CFS research has been a high priority for MRC for a number of years.
+This highlight notice, which has been in place since 2003, seeks to encourage high-quality funding applications to any of our research board grant or fellowship opportunities.

-MRC research strategy and funding history for ME/CFS
+MRC research strategy and funding history for ME/CFS.

 Multidisciplinary teams and partnerships

-- increasing capacity in ME/CFS research
+- increase capacity in ME/CFS research

 MRC encourages (but does not require) applicants to work in partnership with other funders where appropriate.
 Depending on the project, applicants may wish to seek cash or in-kind support from charitable or industrial partners.